Khip01/Business-Solutions/README.md

 Instructions:
 - Clone this repo or download this repo.
-- Run laravel folder with composer.
+- Run laravel folder with `php artisan serve`.

 ---